 Step 3: Own Website, with Credit Card Payment Gateway Support

 If you are in the VoIP business, you will get potential customers from all around the world.
-In order to provide services efficiently to your customers from various geographies, you will need a fully functional website supported with payment options like Credit Cards, PayPal etc. So, customers can pay you seamlessly and use the services.
+In order to provide services efficiently to your customers from various geographies, you will need a fully functional website supported with payment options like Credit Cards, PayPal, etc. So, customers can pay you seamlessly and use the services.

 Step 4: Inter-Connecting with Terminating Carriers

-In order to terminate the calls to your customers, both in retail and wholesale business, you will need to interconnect with multiple carriers across the globe who will offer you various termination destinations.
+In order to terminate the calls to your customers, both in the retail and wholesale business, you will need to interconnect with multiple carriers across the globe who will offer you various termination destinations.
 It pays to connect with more carriers, so that you have enough choice of rates and destinations, both in terms of cost and quality.

-For example, if you are terminating calls to USA, different carriers will offer different rates and quality of services – so you will need to choose these carriers based on their market reputation and quality achieved during your interconnect tests.
+For example, if you are terminating calls to the USA, different carriers will offer different rates and quality of services – so you will need to choose these carriers based on their market reputation and quality achieved during your interconnect tests.

-These carriers offer destination rates in USD/ min terms; for example, rate to USA could be 0.008 – which means for every 1 min of a single call terminated through their network, they will charge you 0.008 USD.
+These carriers offer destination rates in USD/ min terms; for example, the rate to the USA could be 0.008 – which means for every 1 min of a single call terminated through their network, they will charge you 0.008 USD.